chrieke/calendar-insights/README.md

 # calendar-insights

-Analyse company calendar data with Google Calendar API, pandas, pyvis
+Query the Google Calendar API and analyse calendar events for meeting habits and interactions.